motiwalam/STLC-idris/README.md

 # STLC-idris
 An implementation of the simply typed lambda calculus (STLC) supporting pairs, atoms, lists, nats, and primitive recursion for naturals and lists.

+This implementation leverages the dependent type system of the host language, Idris, to bypass the need for a type checker.
+We also provide a front-end language consisting of an S-expression based syntax which is translated into the Idris representation of an STLC program by a Python script.

 ## What is this?
 This is an implementation of a simply typed lambda calculus which also includes natural numbers as well as pairs, lists, and atoms alongside constructs for performing primitive recursion on natural numbers and lists.